kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 2. The **optimizer** algorithm that will be used to update the weights of the network.
 [Here is a list of the available optimizers](https://keras.io/optimizers/).
 The most common are:
 * sgd - stochastic gradient descent, a fast variant of gradient descent
-* RMSprop - more advanced, includes a concept of momentum
+* RMSprop - more advanced
-* adam - default, more advanced, includes a concept of momentum
+* adam - default, more advanced, includes a concept of momentum, most popular

 3. The **metrics** we want to evaluate the model on.
 This is not used to train the model, but gets printed out as it trains.
 [Here is a list of the available metrics](https://keras.io/metrics/).
 The most common is:
 * accuracy